 This advisory circular (AC) provides information to organizations providing training in aircraft that contain a training requirement in the limitations section of the Airplane Flight Manual (Aircraft Flight Manual (AFM), Rotorcraft Flight Manual (RFM), etc.).

-FAA Approval of Basic Aviation Training Devices (BATD) and Advanced Aviation Training Devices (AATD)
+FAA Approval of Aviation Training Devices and Their Use for Training and Experience

 This advisory circular (AC) provides information and guidance for Aviation Training Device (ATD) manufacturers seeking Federal Aviation Administration (FAA) approval of basic aviation training devices (BATD) or advanced aviation training devices (AATD) under Title 14 of the Code of Federal Regulations (14 CFR) part 61, § 61.4(c).
-This AC also provides information and guidance for those persons who intend to use a BATD or AATD for activities involving pilot training or certification, other than for aircraft type specific training or for an aircraft type rating.
-The FAA will determine and approve appropriate uses for an ATD.
+This AC also provides information and guidance for those persons who intend to use a BATD or AATD for activities involving pilot training and experience, other than for practical tests, aircraft-type-specific training, or an aircraft type rating.
+This AC contains specific procedures regarding the evaluation, approval, and use of an ATD under 14 CFR parts 61 and 141.
+The criteria specified in this AC are used by the FAA to determine whether an ATD is qualified for approval as a BATD or an AATD.
+These guidelines have developed from extensive FAA and industry experience in determining methods of compliance with the pertinent 14 CFR regulations.
+Applicable regulations are noted only for reference.
+This AC does not change regulatory requirements; therefore, the provisions of the current regulation always control.
+This AC applies only to the evaluation and use of BATDs and AATDs.
+This notice does not apply to full flight simulators (FFS) and flight training devices (FTD) that are regulated under 14 CFR part 60.

 |61-134||AFS-800||General Aviation Controlled Flight into Terrain Awareness Highlights the inherent risk that controlled flight into terrain (CFIT) poses for general aviation (GA) pilots.
 This AC includes the Federal Aviation Administration's (FAA) common definition of the term CFIT, identifies some, but not all, of the risks associated with GA CFIT accidents, and provides some recommendations and strategies to combat CFIT within the GA community.
 This AC is not an all-inclusive document on CFIT; rather, this AC is designed to help flight instructors, FAA Aviation Safety Program Managers, and other trainers develop CFIT training materials by identifying some of the factors involved in GA CFIT accidents.||04-01-2003|